jdeboi/jdeboi.github.io/projects/_posts/2017-11-7-kirasumusic.markdown

 [Kirasu](http://www.kirasumusic.com/) is an audio-visual artist collective committed to creating interactive, immersive, and innovative musical experiences.

-Kirasu's website was designed, programmed, and animated by Jenna deBoisblanc (primarily using p5.js).
+I designed, programmed, and animated Kirasu's website (primarily using p5.js).
 Rebecca Rebouche created the illustrations and artwork.
 The music was created by Alex Smith, Sarah Fontenelle, and David Rosser.
 More information at [kirasumusic.com](http://www.kirasumusic.com/).

 ---